-We invite you to attend the first of two online public meetings to learn about the proposed Goldendale Energy Storage project and comment on what you think should be studied in an environmental review.
+We invite you to attend the first of three hearings learn about the proposed Goldendale Energy Storage project and submit oral comments on the environmental review.

 This review is done under SEPA, the State Environmental Policy Act.